 It’s something people can look forward to months in advance: Good weather, nice scenery, not having to think about work, and always a bit on the short side once it’s coming to an end.
-The Summerbreak.
+The Summer Break.
 Although let’s not forget the heroic colleagues that stay behind, plowing on, waiting for the postcard you always forget to send from your destination.
-In this article I’ll zoom in how a team can prepare itself for this period and how to get back together in the original formation in the months that follows.
+In this article I’ll zoom in on how a team can prepare itself for this period and how to get back together in the original formation in the months that follow.

 Preparation is half of the work